shridharssg/Angular/README.md

 ---

 **Pipes**
+.
 Angular Pipes are used to transform data on a template, without writing a boilerplate code in a component.
+.
 A pipe takes in data as input and transforms it to the desired output.
+.
+We can apply two formats to single data by chaining pipes.
+A chained pipe is when the output of the first pipe is input to the next pipe.
+.
 It is decorated with @pipe and implements from PipeTransform

 Eg:Date Pipe: {{ dateToday | date | uppercase}}<br>       o/p:JAN 24, 2022
 Name: {{ name | uppercase}}       o/p:RAMYA